runnamuck62/Golang-Raylib-GameFramework/Readme.md

 ### Getting started

 Just create a repository using this as the template.
-By default it includes a spinning cube demo.
+By default it includes a spinning cube demo. and a main menu.
 See below on how to run it.
 #### Running
 If you are on windows, you only need to place `raylib.dll` next to the `main.go` file.
 See [PureGo](https://github.com/gen2brain/raylib-go/?tab=readme-ov-file#purego-without-cgo-ie-cgo_enabled0)